Aggregate-Intellect/sherpa/docs/How_To/Slack Bot/2_run_slackbot.rst

        conda activate slackbot

-5. Install the dependencies of the slackbote:
+5. Install the dependencies of the slackbot:

    * Install dependency with `Poetry <https://python-poetry.org/>`__ (recommended, this will give you the ability to edit the code in `sherpa_ai` without rebuild)